 The following are specific rules that need to be adhered to as a member of this community.
 Not following these rules will result in a natural consequence or Discipline Referral.
-A Discipline Referral, a letter will be sent to parents informing them of the situation and the increasing severe consequences.
+A Discipline Referral results in a 1 hour detention for 5th-12th grade students.
+On the fifth Discipline Referral, a letter will be sent to parents informing them of the situation and the increasing severe consequences.
 On the 6th Discipline Referral, the student will be suspended from school for a day and will not be readmitted until a parent meeting with the Principal has occurred.
 The 7th Referral will result in a suspension from school.
 Any further Discipline Referrals may result in expulsion from Legacy.
 Depending on the seriousness of the rule infraction, the Administration reserves the right to place a student on a more advanced referral level.
 Discipline Referrals are not used at the elementary level.